Menu

 • The IA and investor submit a post-dispute agreement to arbitrate.

-• The investor files a special written submission agreement to submit the dispute to FINRA Office of Dispute Resolution that is:
+• The investor files a special written submission agreement to submit the dispute to the FINRA Office of Dispute Resolution that is:

 • Signed by all parties to the arbitration (including all investor parties and all IA parties).

-• Signed after the events occurred that gave rise to the underlying dispute.
+• Signed after the events occurred, that gave rise to the underlying dispute.

 Contact My RIA Lawyer Today: Good Compliance Is Good Business™